An object that acts as a mediator between a report and a Web Document Viewer.

 A CachedReportSourceWeb object uses a MemoryDocumentStorage storage to cache a generated document.
 This storage stores a document in memory in a compact way.
 Use the UseFileExportedDocumentStorage (.NET Framework) / UseFileDocumentStorage (.NET Core) method to store the report documents in the File Document Storage instead.
 You can also use the DbDocumentStorage storage or implement a custom one.
 Register your IDocumentStorageProvider to manage document storages.

-When using the CachedReportSourceWeb component to generate a report document, the PrintOnPage event is raised each time a page with the current control is created.
+When you use the CachedReportSourceWeb component to generate a report document, the PrintOnPage event is raised each time a page with the current control is created.
 In this connection, the total number of pages is unknown at the moment the event fires and you cannot use the PageCount property in the event handler.

 The RollPaper mode is not supported.